jcortizas/MadLibsProject/README.md

 # MadLibsProject
-Practice exercise for bitdegree javascript course
+Practice exercise for free javascript course and git use practice.